jsr6720/jsr6720.github.io/_posts/2018-09-26-how-to-raise-an-adult.md

 ## My Review 1/5

 Did not like nor did I finish.
 Judging from the other reviews, the bulk of the book is anecdotal and preaching from the elite upper-middle class problems.
 To be the freshman dean of Stanford and say colleges don't matter is a tough sell.
-To live in the safe confines of Palo Alto and say 'let your children roam' is a tough sell.<br/><br/>This book is beyond long that is accomplished by [How Much Is Enough?](https://www.goodreads.com/book/show/157936) or [Boundaries with Kids](https://www.goodreads.com/book/show/40930550).
+To live in the safe confines of Palo Alto and say 'let your children roam' is a tough sell.

+This book is beyond long that is accomplished by [How Much Is Enough?](https://www.goodreads.com/book/show/157936) or [Boundaries with Kids](https://www.goodreads.com/book/show/40930550).
 For sure skip the LONG introduction and focus on the second half of the book if you're looking for practical tips to implement.

 ### Date Read